 Pupil’s writing is assessed on a half termly basis using Level criteria from the Assertive Mentoring framework.
 A sample of this work is then moderated by all teaching staff across the key stages and a level agreed.

-Grammar Hammer – the skills check for pupils in Key Stage 2, is used on a weekly basis.
+Grammar Hammer – this skills check for pupils in Key Stage 2 is used on a weekly basis.
 Achievement is banded into 3 areas, red, amber and green.
 Once children have achieved green on a stage for at least 4 weeks, then they are moved up to the following stage.
 This can be at any point in the year at the teachers’ discretion.